MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Non-volatile-Data-Storage.md

 halCommonSetToken(TOKEN_LED1_ON_OFF, &led1OnOffStatus);
 ```

-Since this hands-on is designed for new to the Silicon Labs EmberZNet stack, we will focus on the basic token usage, if you are interested about how to write the counter token, please read the section <a href="#docAN1154" target="_self">3.3.1.1 Accessing Counter Tokens</a> of AN1154.
+Since this hands-on is designed for new to the Silicon Labs EmberZNet stack, we will focus on the basic token usage, if you are interested about how to write the counter token, please read the section [3.3.1.1 Accessing Counter Tokens][AN1154: Using Tokens for Non-Volatile Data Storage] of AN1154.

 ##### Accessing Indexed Tokens
 For accessing the Indexed Tokens, please use the APIs below.
-As explained above, we will not spend much space of this documentation to introduce Indexed Tokens, please refer to the section <a href="#docAN1154" target="_self">3.3.2 Accessing Indexed Tokens</a> of AN1154 for more information.
+As explained above, we will not spend much space of this documentation to introduce Indexed Tokens, please refer to the section [3.3.2 Accessing Indexed Tokens][AN1154: Using Tokens for Non-Volatile Data Storage] of AN1154 for more information.
 ```
 void halCommonGetIndexedToken(data, token, index) void halCommonSetIndexedToken(token, index, data)